 Noise Cancelling Headphones

-Best Noise-Cancelling Headphones For College
+Best Noise-Cancelling Headphones for College

 Anybody who has lived in a dorm knows how this one goes.
 It’s Wednesday night, the informal beginning of the college weekend, and while your neighbors are getting appropriately rowdy, you have a huge exam at 8 AM the next day.
 You try to focus on your studies, but your thoughts keep wandering as you overhear the joyous noise coming from next door.
 You are determined in your lifelong dream of becoming a tax attorney and raking in those sweet paychecks, but the distractions are simply too much.
 Going over the same page of your textbook for the 10th time, you think to yourself, โ€œIf only I could somehow block out the noise.โ€